ibm-cloud-docs/solution-tutorials/vlan-spanning.md

 2. Locate the Gateway VLANs section and click on the Gateway [VLAN]( https://control.bluemix.net/network/vlans) on the **Private** network to view the VLAN details.
 The name should contain the id, `bcrxxx`, standing for 'backend customer router' and be of the form `nnnxx.bcrxxx.xxxx`.
 3. The provisioned VRA will be seen under the **Devices* section.
 From under the **Subnets** section, make a note of the VRA private subnet IP address and CIDR (/26).
 The subnet will be of type primary with 64 IPs.
 These details are required later for routing configuration.
 4. Again on the Gateway Details page, locate the **Associated VLANs** section and click on the [VLAN]( https://control.bluemix.net/network/vlans) on the **Private** network that was associated to create the secure network and APP zone.
 5. The provisioned VSI will be seen under the **Devices* section.
 From under the **Subnets** section, make a note of the  VSI subnet IP address and CIDR (/26) as these are required for routing configuration.
-This VLAN and subnet is identified as the APP zone in both VRA firewall configurations and is recorded as the \<APP Zone subnet/CIDR\>.
+This VLAN and subnet is identified as the APP zone in both VRA firewall configurations and is recorded as the &lt;APP Zone subnet/CIDR&gt;.

 ## Configure VLAN Spanning